jimwise/shared/README.md

 What's here:

-* blackjack -- a simple blackjack program, implemented seven times in seven languages
+* blackjack -- a simple blackjack program, implemented eight times in eight languages

 * gallery -- an image gallery learning project in Scala and Liftweb, based on dpp's image upload example